 Depending on the degree of internal experience with a given type of project, contingency reserves may or may not be necessary.
 In addition, there is a philosophy that says that contingency reserves are dangerous, leading to unwarranted project spending.

 Project budgets quantify the expected costs associated with a project, and these budgets must be based on a reasonable, realistic estimate of likely project costs and expenses.
-The estimation of project costs is part science, and part logic, common sense and experience.
+The estimation of project costs is part science, and part intuition, common sense and experience.
 (Also Read: Project Lessons Learned)

 In fact, past projects can be the most valuable indicator of current project expenses.
 As project costs are estimated, the following factors should be considered:

 Once the project budget is created and approved, and the project is underway, costs and expenses must be tracked to ensure that budget utilization is as planned and expected (are you spending what you expected to spend based on how the project is proceeding?).

 Variances Happen.
 That's not good or bad in and of itself.
 If variances exist (and they will), you must determine whether the variance is "positive" or "negative", and what it all means.
 Then you can "react" and act accordingly.

 A positive variance indicates that you are under budget, but appearances to the contrary notwithstanding, this are not necessarily a good thing.
 When project expenses are less than expected, this may be a sign that the project is not proceeding according to plan, and may be behind schedule.
 In addition, a positive variance may be a sign of ineffective estimating.
 On the other hand, this under budget condition may be the result of legitimate changes, discounts, or cost saving measures.